 How can I avoid this message in future?

-The reason is that the hard drive has been idle and with disk caching enabled, it takes a few seconds for the hard drive to get ready and the file operation to be completed.
+If you system has a hard drive, then it could be part of the problem.
+You can start by upgrading to a solid state drive (SSD).
+When the hard drive has been idle and with disk caching enabled, it takes a few seconds for the hard drive to get ready and the file operation to be completed.
 Disk caching makes hard drive perform better because it buffers everything instead of actually writing to the hard drive.
 But this also means that the file operations are not instant and require a few extra seconds.
 If in the meanwhile, you start shutting down Windows, the file operations are incomplete and File Explorer might show you that strange message.

 There is nothing to be done really.
 But if you want to avoid seeing this message, then just wait half a minute after starting any file operations (especially related to emptying of the recycle bin because these operations are invisible) before shutting down the Windows.
 It seems to appear when you use classic shutdown dialog, so you should start using the new shutdown using Start menu in Windows 10.